Editor’s note: Previously published in 2016 this article has been updated for 2021.

 A memorable brand name that resonates with consumers sets a powerful stage.
 The brand name is the container of meaning.
-It is how people will talk about it.
+It’s how people will talk about it.

 Now it is time to put pen to paper.

-Divide your list by name categories.
-You can have as many categories as you like.
-We normally use four: descriptive, suggestive, abstract and legacy.
+Starting with a blank page can be daunting.
+A great place to start is by dividing your list by name categories.
+You can have as many categories as you like, but we normally use four: descriptive, suggestive, abstract and legacy.

-Abstract: these are made up words that have a strong memorable sound and have the potential to gain new meaning like Google, Skype, Kodak, Yahoo and Rolex.
+- Abstract: these are made up words that have a strong memorable sound and have the potential to gain new meaning which include brands like Google, Skype, Kodak, Yahoo and Rolex.

-Legacy: these include founder’s names, nicknames and organisation acronyms that may already be in use, even if not officially, like Ferrari, Chanel, Adidas, IBM and H&M.
+- Legacy: these include founder’s names, nicknames and organisation acronyms that may already be in use, even if not officially, such as Ferrari, Chanel, Adidas, IBM and H&M.

-Build your creative team.
-Bring people on board whose criteria you trust, but make sure they will offer different points of view.
-Start a collaborative document where everyone on the team can write down their ideas.
-Add everything that you come up with.
-Look up synonyms and analogies.
-Search for interesting words.
-Write as many word combinations as possible.
-Include syllables that add meaning.
-Create acronyms.
-Explore every possibility without second guessing any of them.
+We find that the best ideas come from collaborative effort.
+Bring people on board whose opinions you trust, but make sure they will offer different points of view.
+Put your categories into a collaborative document where everyone on the team can write down their ideas.
+Add everything that you come up with, at this stage it’s important to explore every possibility without second guessing any of them.
+To support this activity we suggest: Looking up synonyms and analogies, searching for interesting words, writing as many word combinations as possible, including syllables that add meaning, creating acronyms.

-Print out the list and gather the team.
-Some names will look very similar.
-Some new combinations may appear.
+It’s now time to shortlist your names.
+We suggest that you print out the list and gather the team to evaluate.
+You will find that some names will look very similar and through this process some new combinations may also appear.
 Let everyone pick their favourite names and veto the bad ones.
 Once this process is done, you will have culled quite a few weak names.
 Then let the team have another go at discarding.
-Pretty soon you will be left with just a few favourite ones.
-Make sure you leave at least 5 names per category.
+Pretty soon you will be left with just a few favourite ones, you should aim to leave at least 5 names per category.

-When presenting, lay out your final names in big Helvetica font.
+When presenting, print out your final names in a large clear font such as Helvetica.
 That way you can test if they are visually attractive, without attaching any branding to them.
 The client might discard a perfectly good name because they don’t like the style you chose for it.
-Explain the rationale behind each concept and how you arrived at it.
+Take the time to explain the rationale behind each concept and how you arrived at it.

 Hopefully one of your presented names will resonate with the client.
 If not, you can always go back and recover names you had discarded at an earlier stage, or go through the whole process again.